Find Relief from Your Back Pain: 7 Things to Try

-Back pain is common, but there are things we can do to prevent it or alleviate the pain when it hits.
+Back pain is common, but there are things to prevent it or alleviate the pain when it hits.

-Back pain is a pain in the, well, back.
-And if you’re experiencing it, there are some simple ways you can try to alleviate it without spending a lot of money or jumping to painkillers.
+There are simple things you can try to alleviate the pain without spending a lot of money or grabbing the pain relievers.
 Try these seven fixes to see if they work for you.

-1. Don’t go on bed rest (unless your doctor says otherwise)
+1. Don’t go on bed rest (unless your healthcare provider says otherwise)

 2. Try common yoga poses